animatedmax/spring-data-geode/src/main/markdown/index.md

 effect unless the <code>@EnableEntityDefinedRegions</code> is also declared.
-Essentially, indexes are defined from fields or properties on the entity class types, and entity classes must be scanned to inspect the entity’s fields and properties for the presence of index annotations.
+Essentially, indexes are defined from fields or properties on the entity class types, and entity classes must be scanned to inspect the entity's fields and properties for the presence of index annotations.
 Without this scan, index annotations cannot be found.
 We also strongly recommend that you limit the scope of the scan.</td>
 </tr>